-- The Windows Ctrl (control) key does the same as the cmd (command) key on Macs - The Windows Alt (alternate) key does the same as the opt (option) key on Macs.
+- The Windows Ctrl key does the same as the cmd (command) key on Macs - The Windows Alt key does the same as the opt (option) key on Macs.

-Column headings: can be clicked to sort the list by that column.
+Column headings: Column headings can be clicked to sort the list by that column.

-Negative values: are generally not required in mSupply.
-Even when you are entering returned goods from customers, or returned goods to suppliers, you enter positive values. mSupply automatically converts the invoice total to a negative amount when it is a credit to a supplier or from a customer.
+Negative values: In general, there is no need to enter negative values in mSupply.
+Even when you are entering returned goods from customers, or returned goods to suppliers, you must enter positive values. mSupply automatically converts the invoice total to a negative amount when it is a credit to a supplier or from a customer.